 Setting a Target Location

 Your location settings will play a role in placement.
-For example, if you choose the location target option of “Presence: People in or regularly in your targeted locations” and you only buy houses in Oakland when someone in New York searches for “sell my house fast” they will not see your ad.
+For example, if you choose the location target option of “Presence: People in or regularly in your targeted locations,” and you only buy houses in Oakland, when someone in New York searches for “sell my house fast,” they will not see your ad.
 That’s because Google’s main objective is to display ads to searchers within the target location.

 Keywords Match Types and Research

-The different match types give you room when it comes to selecting your keywords.
+The different match types give you room when selecting your keywords.
 Match types they tell Google whether you want to match a search query exactly or if your ad should be shown to anyone with a search query that’s somewhat related.
 There are three match types to choose from:

-Broad match “may show on searches that are related to your keyword, which can include searches that don’t contain the keyword terms.
+Broad match “may show on searches related to your keyword, which can include searches that don’t contain the keyword terms.
 This helps you attract more visitors to your website, spend less time building keyword lists, and focus your spending on keywords that work.
 Broad match is the default match type that all your keywords are assigned so that you don’t have to specify another match type (exact match, phrase match, or a negative match type).”

 The syntax for broad match is to simply input the keyword.
 Below is an example of how a broad match keyword would work: